DRC: Reflections on cholera

 One man was lying on a bed in a dark corner, he was covered by a thin blanket and above him hung two empty bottles of intravenous solution.

-When Amisi first arrived he was not particularly unwell.
-He’d had some diarrhoea earlier that morning but he had been sitting up, smiling and drinking the salty rehydration fluid that he had been given by the nurses.
+When Amisi first was not particularly unwell.
+He’d had some earlier that he had been sitting up, smiling and drinking the salty fluid that he had been given by the nurses.

 Cholera is not a complicated disease to manage.
 It’s not tuberculosis or malnutrition or HIV.
 It doesn’t need expensive tests or long-term treatment.
 At its most basic cholera medicine is replacing the lost fluid while you wait for the infection to pass, which normally takes a couple of days.

-When the diarrhoea is mild, it is just a cup of simple rehydration solution after each bowel movement.
-When the diarrhoea is more severe, we give fluid directly into the vein.
+When the is mild, it is just a cup of simple solution after each bowel movement.
+When the is more severe, we give fluid directly into the vein.
 But no matter how serious the situation the basic principle remains the same; replace what is lost.

-A few weeks earlier I had been working on much larger cholera outbreak in a small mining town 400 km away.
+A few weeks had been working on in a small mining town 400 km away.
 It was noon on the first day when I heard shouts from outside as a woman was carried towards a bed.
-The diarrhoea had started only a few hours earlier but it had been relentless and by the time she arrived she was unconscious; she was so dehydrated that her heart could no longer pump enough blood to her brain.
+The had started only a few hours it had been relentless and by the time she was unconscious; she was so dehydrated that her heart could no longer pump enough blood to her brain.

 "Left untreated cholera kills 50 percent of its victims, but that drops to less than one percent if people can access medical care in time.
 And after just a few days of treatment the transformation can be dramatic."